GoogleCloudPlatform/berglas/README.md

 When imported, the `berglas` package will:

-1. Detect the runtime environment and call the appropriate API to get the list of environment variables that were set on the resource at deploy time

-1. Download and decrypt any secrets that match the [Berglas environment variable reference syntax][reference-syntax]
+1. Download and decrypt any secrets that match the [Berglas environment variable reference syntax][reference-syntax] in the environment

 1. Replace the value for the environment variable with the decrypted secret